Suboxone

 Discuss budgetary constraints with your provider to see if they can offer any options to help you save.
 For example, writing the prescription to be filled in tablet form could wind up costing less.
 They may also be able to prescribe a generic form of the medication for further savings.

-The simplest and most straightforward way to save on Suboxone if you don’t have insurance is to turn to Ophelia.
-While we accept a growing number of insurers, we also offer a transparent cash option to connect you with the right support for $195 a month.
-We make sure you get the treatment you need, from convenient telehealth meetings with your care team to help finding the right Suboxone protocol.
-We’ll make sure you have access to your prescription and connect you with coupons and assistance programs to keep treatment affordable.
+The simplest and most straightforward way to save on Suboxone treatment if you don’t have insurance is to turn to Ophelia.
+While we accept a growing number of insurers, we also offer a transparent cash-pay option for $245 a month.
+Your care team will also help you access your prescription and connect you with coupons and assistance programs to keep treatment affordable.

 Sources